The Alpha Bank Numismatic Collection

 Hosting exhibitions

-The Collection was first put on display for the general public in 2007, with the exhibit titled “Hellenic Coinage.
+The Collection was first put on display for the general public in 2007, with the exhibition “Hellenic Coinage.
 The Alpha Bank Collection” at the Benaki Museum in Athens.

-Since then, and always with an eye on contributing to culture, the Alpha Bank Numismatic Collection has organized important temporary exhibits jointly with major museums in Greece.
+Since then, and always with an eye on contributing to culture, the Alpha Bank Numismatic Collection has organised important temporary exhibits jointly with major museums and institutions in Greece and abroad.

 Protecting the cultural heritage